Hiya, my names Georgia and last year I fundraised over £2500 for my Challenges Abroad trip to Peru!

-Hiya, I'm Georgia and last year I fundraised £2570 for my trip to Peru!
 Worried about fundraising?
-Below is how I fundraised this amount, and some top tips on how I could have done EVEN BETTER next time!
+Below I have outlined how I smashed my target, as well as some tips on how I could have done EVEN BETTER next time!

-Holding a craft fair can be stressful!
-I organised tea, cakes, a raffle and tombola and stall holders who paid for a table and gave me a raffle prize, in order to sell their own things.
-You need around a month to gather prizes, get people talking and buy what is required.
+Next up was a craft fair.
+Holding craft fairs can be stressful- I organised tea, cakes, a raffle and tombola and stallholders (who paid for a table and donated raffle prize, in order to sell their own things).
+I would recommend around a month to gather prizes, advertise the event and buy what is required.
 As an extra idea I also dressed up as Minnie Mouse, which also encouraged more people to come and bring their children too.
-I held two of these due to the success of the first one and raised £900 in total.
+I held two of these due to the success of the first one raising £900 in total.
 I then went along to about 3 other craft fairs run by other people where I held a raffle each time.
 Luckily, one of the pubs I asked for a raffle prize from also offered to put a drag night on for me, and raised £250!

-1.Start fundraising early!
-II joined later in November,as a challenge leader due to my team becoming extremely large.
-So it was difficult to plan a big event around christmas time but I feel like I could have taken advantage of the season so much more!
+I joined late in November so it was difficult to plan a big event around Christmas time but I could have taken advantage of the season so much more!

-2.Share, share share!!
-Get families and friends to share your events, it was this that worked well for me as even people you don’t know are willing to come to your events, help or even donate!
+Get families and friends to share your events, this worked really well for me as even people you don’t know are willing to come to your events, help or even donate!
 This allowed me to go to other events for free or a small charge which gave me a break from planning events myself and I was still able to raise some money with little effort.

-5. FUNdraising can be FUN!
-Once your event has started enjoy it a little!
-Chat to customers, they will be interested in your trip and what they are contributing to.
+Once your event has started, enjoy it a little!
+Chat to customers as they will be interested in your trip and what they are contributing to.
 So try and relax as most of the hard work is done!

 Enjoy your trip, all the fundraising is worth it!